pambrose/prometheus-proxy/README.md

 *   http://localhost:8083/agent_metrics

-If you want to use a local config file with a docker container (instead of the above HTTP-served config file), use the docker `mount` option.
-Assuming the config file `prom-agent.conf` is in your current directory, run an agent with:
+If you want to use a local config file with a docker container (instead of the above HTTP-served config file), use the docker [mount](https://docs.docker.com/storage/bind-mounts/) option.
+Assuming the config file `prom-agent.conf` is in your current directory, run an agent container with:

 ```bash
 docker run --rm -p 8083:8083 -p 8093:8093 \